-The State has entered into various property and equipment leases with terms in excess of one year.
+The State has entered into various property and equipment leases and capital leases for energy savings with terms in excess of one year.
 The leases are for terms ranging from one to thirty-five years.
-At June 30, 2022, aggregate remaining lease payments total approximately \$325.6 million with \$140.1 million payable through fiscal year 2027.
-Real estate rentals/buildings account for 98.4% of the aggregate payments and equipment rentals account for the remainder.
-In addition, the State has entered into long-term capital leases for energy and other equipment with terms in excess of one year and which aggregate remaining lease payments as of June 30, 2022 total approximately \$5.3 million.
+At June 30, 2023, aggregate remaining lease payments total approximately \$355.9 million with \$152.1 million payable through fiscal year 2028.
+Real estate rentals/buildings account for 96.4% of the aggregate payments and equipment rentals account for the remainder.
+In addition, the State has entered into long-term capital leases for energy and other equipment with terms in excess of one year and which aggregate remaining lease payments as of June 30, 2023 total approximately \$467.3 million.

 All payments are subject to annual appropriation.
 The State may not be held contractually liable for the payments in the event that such appropriations are not made.
-See "Notes to the Financial Statements - #11, Lease Commitments, and #13, Changes in Long Term Obligations" in the State's Basic Financial Statements included in its Comprehensive Annual Financial Report (the "ACFR") for the fiscal year ended June 30, 2022, a link to which is provided under "INDEPENDENT AUDITORS" herein.
+See "Notes to the Financial Statements - #10, Loans and Notes Payable, and #14, Changes in Other Long Term Obligations" in the State's Basic Financial Statements included in its Annual Comprehensive Financial Report (the "ACFR") for the fiscal year ended June 30, 2023, a link to which is provided under "INDEPENDENT AUDITORS" herein.
 Lease obligations are subject to one of the State's debt limits, the 15% Test.
 See "BONDED INDEBTEDNESS OF THE STATE - Debt Limits" for a further explanation.